EFWob/RetroRadio/README.md

 __To compile the BT support, you have to define the build-flag -DBLUETOOTH in the respective environment in *platformio.ini*!__

-BT support is in an experimental statge, currently the display will also not be updated.
+BT support is in an experimental state, currently the display will also not be updated.
 The only available command interface is Serial input, the command set is reduced to __volume__, __mute__ and __reset__.
 There is currently no possiblity to control the BT source by radio buttons or the like.

 The BT-name will be the same as the radio name.